sam-schmitt/blitz-exercise/README.md

 I definitely want to do more research on **TypeDB** and **TQL** to just satisfy my curiosity, it seems like a very neat DB solution.
 As for **Blitz Orm**, it would make the best sense to learn from the developer how it should be applied best, if I'd be given the opportunity to do so.

-As state in the assignment details, it is difficult to link JSON to **TypeDB**, so I would try different formatting on the client to better fit with TQL.
+As state in the assignment details, it is difficult to link JSON to **TypeDB**, so I would try different formatting on the client to better fit with **TQL**.

 ## Final Thoughts

-As stated in my brief application (prior to this exercise), I am very interested in building no-code solutions as I've been a part of an entrepreneurial community that has always waited for the day that we could build out all of our ideas without needing to focus on so much code work.
+As stated in my brief application (prior to this exercise), **I am very interested in building no-code solutions** as I've been a part of an entrepreneurial community that has always waited for the day that we could build out all of our ideas without needing to focus on so much code work.

-This exercise was a lot of fun for me, and I would love to continue to work on this problem alongside a strong team of developers, bringing in a polished UX and backend that could serve a distinguished no-code solution to many developers.
+This exercise was a _lot_ of fun for me, and I would love to continue to work on this problem alongside a strong team of developers, bringing in a polished UX and backend that could serve a distinguished no-code solution to many developers.

-Feel free after assessing this submission to check out my [portfolio](https://samschmitt.net).
+Feel free, after assessing this submission, to check out my [portfolio](https://samschmitt.net).

 ## Installation

-### To install this package, please follow these steps:
+### To install this package, please follow these steps

 1. Clone this repository
 2. Open a terminal and navigate to the project directory